codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 ### Property based testing
 The above is the reason why I am exploring Property Based Testing; I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John Huges] says *"Don't write tests, generate them"*.

-I am not claiming that you should stop writing unit tests, I find that when driving the design Outside-In hence declaring the relations between my components, unit tests are the tool to use.
+I am not claiming that you should stop writing unit tests, I find that when driving the design [Outside-in] hence declaring the relations between my components, unit tests are the tool to use.
 When I want to discover deeper properties of the domain as well as address edge cases that no human can think of, property based testing could be a viable solution.

 If you are asking "How can I set up a development environment in .Net that would allow me to experiment and work with this tool?" the following tutorial is for you.